numtide/treefmt/docs/site/getting-started/configure.md

 ## Same file, multiple formatters?

-For each file, `treefmt` determines a list of formatters based on the configured `includes` / `excludes` rules.
+For each file, `treefmt` determines a list of formatters based on the configured `includes` / `excludes` and `allowed-mimetypes` / `disallowed-mimetypes` rules.
 This list is then sorted, first by priority (lower the value, higher the precedence) and secondly by formatter name (lexicographically).

 The resultant sequence of formatters is used to create a batch key, and similarly matched files get added to that batch